How to spend a couple of days uncovering the best of Phillip Island and surrounds with your family

 Everyone will surely be exhausted by now and ready to relax!
 Only a few minutes away is the Island’s main town of Cowes and home to the Anchor Belle Holiday Park.

 It’s time to grab an early dinner before going out to watch the famous evening Penguin Parade.
-La Porchetta, Cowes, located on the main road into town, is offering a special 10% discount offer for families until June 30.
+La Porchetta, Cowes, located on the main road into town.
 Choose from traditional garlic bread, a shared platter or a classic pizza, the choice is yours!

 After an evening watching the penguins make their way home, it’s time to return to Anchor Belle for a night of rest before another busy day exploring The Island.